sandeep-1010-cool/openshift/lessons/day02/README.md

 ## 🎯 Learning Objectives

 By the end of this lesson, you will be able to:
-- Master essential OpenShift CLI (`oc`) commands
+- Master advanced OpenShift CLI (`oc`) commands and features
-- Create and manage projects effectively
+- Create and manage projects with advanced configurations
-- Understand OpenShift RBAC (Role-Based Access Control)
+- Understand and implement OpenShift RBAC (Role-Based Access Control)
-- Work with users, groups, and permissions
+- Work with users, groups, and permissions effectively
-- Use advanced CLI features for resource management
+- Use advanced CLI features for resource management and monitoring
-- Navigate between projects and contexts efficiently
+- Implement project quotas, limits, and templates

 ---